Why it’s important to check your systems.

 This is something I emailed to a multi-national company after running into a negative customer experience.
-I recently filled in a survey for a free DISC profile and decided to take up the full package – but couldn’t because of poor implementation.
+Relating to Bev James ‘Do it or ditch it’ book, I had filled in a survey for a free DISC profile, liked it, and decided to take up the full package – but couldn’t because of poor implementation.
+(Offer since removed)

 Incidentally, this not a moan because I was turned down for something, it’s about poor testing.
 I wanted to buy something – they wanted to sell it to me – but their ordering system was faulty for months and, as incredible as it sounds, they never looked to see why no-one was sending in orders!

 It’s not, as I’ve ruled it out, but I suspected it may have been down a conflict with the browser I prefer at present as, Firefox for instance, doesn’t do the re-direct, but that would still be bad design because the only reasons for not cross-browser testing – especially for transactions and doubly so for a resource rich conglomerate – are laziness, cost cutting and sub-standard work practices.
 (I won’t comment on the fact historically most browser conflicts were down to Microsoft’s Explorer not following agreed standards).

 Secondly, and again shoddy for a multi-national, it’s US orientated rather that customised for target countries – and forces you to fill in the state/province, despite correctly assigning the country.

 You could fairly argue that I’m being pedantic and should just shut up and put my county under ‘state/province’.

 However I as the potential consumer see it differently.
 You snubbed me and the rest of the world before we even start.
 Ideally the form should be written for the target client.
 Why, when the entire world is tightening it’s belt and thinking long and hard before spending money, would you want to antagonise your paying visitors?